colindembovsky/pipelines-as-code/readme.md

 TODO: var, image tag, image push

-> **Note**: obviously you cannot create “secret” inline variables.
+> **Note**: obviously you cannot create "secret" inline variables.
 If you need a variable to be secret, you’ll have to use pipeline variables, variable groups or dynamic variables.

 ### Predefined Variables
 There are several predefined variables that you can reference in your pipeline.
 Examples are: